 The road follows the Romanche river route, and has a total length of 9.8km.
 This narrow and steep road, without guardrails, includes 9 hairpins and 3 tunnels.
 The approximate driving time is 13 minutes, and during the winter months the road can be closed often due the snow.
 It runs as a single track road along the mountainside for some distance with nowhere to pass another vehicle.
 Here one says a prayer that nobody is coming towards you until the road widens some kilometres further.

 This road is one of the most famous balcony roads in France.
-This road is one of the most famous balcony roads in the country.
 A balcony road is a hair-raising lane cut into the sides of sheer cliffs.
 It’s a kind of road not for those who fear heights.
 There is little room for error on these roads.
 Drive with care as this is a mountain road with hairpin curves and narrow unlit tunnels.
 When you take this road as picturesque as it is narrow, with its many suprising meanders, drive carefully, and above all don't miss the parking spaces that have been provided.

 It is surrounded by several well-known mountain resorts, including Alpe d'Huez and Les Deux Alpes.
 The Écrins National Park lies to the south-east of Le Bourg-d'Oisans.
 It's a spectacular, narrow road built like a balcony as it appears to overhang the Romanche Valley at times.
 This spectacular road starts in Le Bourg-d’Oisans, a little town in the Department of Isère, in the Rhone Alps, and finishes in Villard-Notre-Dame.